semajthomasprimm/Character-Counter/README.md

 # Character Counter
-A simple JavaFX that analyses a text file and prints out the line numbers that are over 80 characters.
+A simple JavaFX application that analyses a text file and prints out the line numbers that are over 80 characters.

 ## Screenshots
 ### Starting page